tmatsuzawa2/badger-buddy/README.md

 ### Password: password

 # Useful Commands and Common Workflows:
-### (all commands assume you are in the directory containing manage.py)
+### All commands assume you are in the directory containing manage.py

-## Run development server:
+## Run development server
 python manage.py runserver

 ## Create and display a view
 1. Create view function in <app-name>/views.py
-2. Add path to view in urlpatterns list in <app-name>/urls.py (May need to add path to urlpatterns list in badger_buddy/urls.py as well, e.g. if app is new)
+2. Add path to view in urlpatterns list in <app-name>/urls.py \
+   (May need to add path to urlpatterns list in badger_buddy/urls.py as well, e.g. if app is new)

 ## Add / edit models